davidgma/sheets-shopping-list/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# Steps taken.
+I've kept a record of what I did for my own benefit, but if it is useful to anyone else, so much the better.

+1. In GitHub, I created a new repository sheets-shopping-list.
+1. In a local folder, I created a new Angular project with the same name.
+1. Used git commands to overwrite the Github repository with the new Angular project.

+Following Brad Traversy's video: https://youtu.be/oykl1Ih9pMg